ms/buildtogether.tech/fairness/index.md

 to perpetuate themselves: if it wasn't, they probably wouldn't still be around.

-Similarly, the hiring process at many tech companies isn't designed to find the best programmers: instead, it is designed (or has just evolved) to find the people who are most like the people doing the hiring.
-Phrases like "<span i="cultural fit (as unconscious bias)">cultural fit</span>" are almost always code for "people like us": consciously or not, we are all <span i="unconscious bias">biased</span> toward those who look like us, talk like us, and make the same pop culture references as us, which has nothing to do with on-the-job ability <cite>Greenwald1995,Jost2009</cite>.
+Similarly, the hiring process at many tech companies isn't designed to find the best programmers: instead, it is designed (or more often has just evolved) to find people who are like those doing the hiring.  "<span i="cultural fit (as unconscious bias)">Cultural fit</span>" almost always means "like me": consciously or not, we are all <span i="unconscious bias">biased</span> toward those who look like us, talk like us, and make the same pop culture references as us, which has nothing to do with on-the-job ability
+<cite>Greenwald1995,Jost2009</cite>.

 One way this shows up in tech hiring is in <span i="whiteboard coding questions">whiteboard coding questions</span> about linked lists, dynamic